 You should also always bring plenty of food, water, and safety equipment.
 Make sure to pack The Ten Essentials in addition to extra layers.
-If it’s going to be sunny out, you may also want sunscreen and sunglasses to protect your skin and eyes from the sun reflecting off the bright snow.
+If it’s sunny out, you may also want sunscreen and sunglasses to protect your skin and eyes from the sun reflecting off the bright snow.

 Where to Cross-Country Ski

 There are lots of places you can cross-country ski.
-Basically any trail that is snow-covered, fairly flat, wide, and packed down will do, although it will be easier to start on something that is groomed and has tracks.
-Try searching for the nearest nordic center.
-Nordic centers often rent out both snowshoes and cross-country skis and have or are near cross-country ski trails.
+Any trail that is snow-covered, fairly flat, wide, and packed down will do, although it will be easier to start on something that is groomed and has tracks.
+Try searching for the nearest Nordic center.
+Nordic centers often rent snowshoes and cross-country skis and have or are near cross-country ski trails.